WE ARE NOT CURRENTLY TAKING VOLUNTEERS OR WORK PLACEMENTS BUT YOU ARE WELCOME TO CONTACT US TO REGISTER INTEREST.

-We have a twice yearly selection process, in spring and autumn.
 We are unfortunately unable to pay expenses, but our volunteers have found that the experience has been of great benefit in helping decide their career path and in future job applications.
 Volunteers work in the office for five days over a period of between two and four weeks, depending on current projects and availability of space in the office.

 If you are interested in volunteering for Honno please send your CV, details of availability and why you are interested in gaining work experience in publishing to Helena Earnshaw: email@example.com and we will contact you during our next round of recruitment.

 We have had many many wonderful women volunteering for Honno, all of whose time and energy has been greatly appreciated, and many of whom have gone on to work in various areas of publishing.
 Some of our previous volunteers talk about how the experience was for them:

 I volunteered with Honno for four days spread over the course of a month, and I enjoyed every moment I spent there.
 I’m currently studying for a bachelor’s in English and History, and I was keen to learn more about the publishing industry, which I am considering working in after university.
 The aim of Honno, to promote works by Welsh women writers, also appealed to me, and I was very excited to have the opportunity to work with them.

 While at Honno, I read and wrote reports for manuscripts, searched through reviews for quotes on books, and looked into how to further promote Honno online.
 In particular, I worked on getting Honno set up on Instagram and looking into ways to advertise their LGBT+ books.
 I realised while doing all of this that I actually have a strong interest in marketing – something I wasn’t aware of before!
 It was great to get the chance to practice the writing and researching skills I’ve learnt at university outside of my degree, as well as to put my knowledge of social media to use in a productive way.